 - Wholesaler packages up the order and ships it to the customer, with the retailer's contact details and branding on the delivery docket

 - If needed, the retailer handles further enquiries or returns

 This standard definition of drop shipping is a different model to store-to-door shipping (where the retailer dispatches products direct from a bricks and mortar store to a consumer) and zone skipping (where products are lodged in the state of delivery either from an Australian warehouse or an overseas source).

 If you use the drop shipping model, you're still in charge of creating and maintaining an eCommerce website – and everything that comes with it, including marketing, sales and customer service.
 The big difference is that you don't stock any inventory, and thus don't worry about logistics and freight.

-With drop shipping, you can bypass set-up costs like buying inventory and leasing warehouse space.
-That said, you'll still need enough start-up capital to create a winning website; and you'll need the time to research reputable suppliers and negotiate drop shipping logistics.
-Also, be aware that some suppliers ask for an initial pre-order.
+Can bypass set-up costs like buying inventory and leasing warehouse space.
+That said, you'll still need enough startup capital to create a winning website; and you'll need the time to research reputable suppliers and negotiate drop shipping logistics.
+Also, be aware some suppliers ask for an initial pre-order.